andrewliao11/Deep-Reinforcement-Learning-Survey/README.md

   - Section 4.2 is really promising!
     - replace the real frame by predicted frames
     - use prediction model to help agent explore the state visited least
-- ***Deterministic Policy Gradient Algorithms*** [[ICML 2014]](http://jmlr.org/proceedings/papers/v32/silver14.pdf)
-  - D. Silver, G. Lever, N. Heess, T. Degris, D. Wierstra, M. Riedmiller
-  - The deterministic policy gradient is just a special case for stochastic policy gradient
-  - **Problem of stochastic policy gradient**: as the policy become more and more deterministic, the variance of the policy gradient become larger an larger.
-Finally, become two delta function :point_right: end up computing the gradient of Q
-  - The stochatic policy gradient ends up calculating the gradient of Q(s,a), a is the mean mean of the policy(assume that the policy is a normal distribution)
-  - Intuition: update policy in the direction that ***most improve Q***
-  - The trade-off of determinisitic policy: exploration :point_right: off-policy deterministic actor-critic (exploration in Q-learning)
-  - In continuous action spaces, greedy policy improvement becomes problematic, requiring a global maximisation at every step.
-Instead, a simple and computationally attractive alternative is to move the policy in the direction of the gradient of Q, rather than globally maximising Q
-  - David Silver's talk about [deterministic policy gradient](http://techtalks.tv/talks/deterministic-policy-gradient-algorithms/61098/) in ICML :point_right: very clear!
 - ***Playing Atari with Deep Reinforcement Learning*** [[NIPS 2013 Deep Learning Workshop]](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf)
   - Volodymyr Mnih, Koray Kavukcuoglu, David Silver, Alex Graves Ioannis Antonoglou, Daan Wierstra

 ## Suggest Paper
-- ***Episodic Exploration for Deep Deterministic Policies: An Application to StarCraft Micromanagement Tasks*** [[arXiv 2016]](http://arxiv.org/abs/1609.02993)
-  - Nicolas Usunier, Gabriel Synnaeve, Zeming Lin, Soumith Chintala

 ## Open Source
 ### :snake: Python users[Tensorflow, Theano]